niftynei/lightning-rfc/02-peer-protocol.md

 - The `nLocktime` for the transaction has already been communicated, or is established via convention.
 - The transaction version is 2.
-- The each input's sequence number will be set to 0xFDFFFFFF (little endian), which signals RBF.
 - The initiator has furnished a PoDLE commitment, if required.

 ### Fee Responsibility